Nidhisha08/Nidhisha08/README.md

 ### Hi there 👋
-### I'm Msc Statistics graduate.
+### Exicted to learn in new things

 ### 💻 What I'm Exploring:
-- Python Enthusiast
+- Market Analysis (Market mix model)
-- SQL Explorer
+- Statistics
-- Data Detective
+- Machine learning

 ### 🌐 Let's Connect and Learn Together